ieee-vgtc/ieeevis.org/content/info/presenter-information/guidance-for-associated-events.md

 The virtual VIS conference webpage will be created using [Mini-Conf](https://github.com/Mini-Conf/Mini-Conf), and managed by the web committee (web@ieeevis.org).
-If you would like, the Mini-Conf webpage can provide a virtual conference presence for your colocated event as well, e.g., embed each session's Youtube stream and chat channels, PDF links, calendar information, etc.
+If you would like, the Mini-Conf webpage can provide a virtual conference presence for your associated event as well, e.g., embed each session's Youtube stream and chat channels, PDF links, calendar information, etc.
-Please let the web and tech committees know if you would like your colocated event to be hosted on the VIS conference webpage as well, or would prefer to receive the Youtube and chat information to provide this information separately through your event's webpage.
+Please let the web and tech committees know if you would like your associated event to be hosted on the VIS conference webpage as well, or would prefer to receive the Youtube and chat information to provide this information separately through your event's webpage.
 It is also possible to do both, if you would like to include links to each session's Youtube stream on your